SumoLogic-Labs/sumologic-rfsync/doc/03_integration/readme.md

 6) Confirm the script can be executed.

-The next step is setting up the scripted action, and then finally configure the query that drives the downloads.
+The next step is setting up the scripted action, and optionally setup the query to monitor the downloads

 Setting up the Scripted Action
 ==============================